 Also known as Fibre to the Home, this is the best type of connection.
 It is the fastest and has the potential for future expansion.
-It is the least commonly used due to the costs it entails to install fibre directly into your homes.
+It is the least commonly used due to the costs it entails to install fibre directly into your home.

 - Fibre to the Curb (FTTC)

-Also known as Fibre to the Driveway, it offers better connection compared to FTTN.
+Also known as Fibre to the Driveway, it offers a better connection compared to FTTN.
 The fibre optic cable runs to a street pit that is closest to your premises, which is only a few meters away from your home compared to FTTN which would be at least a mile.

 How to Apply for NBN Plan?